 In Python, code execution can start outside a function.
 In TestComplete, a test run must start from a function.
 You can start your tests from a function that does not have executable code.
 This function can contain an ellipsis and (optionally) comments:

-sys_path variable explicitly and then import the module.
+sys_path variable explicitly and then import the package:

-# Sets the new path sys.path.insert(0, "C:\\MyFolder\\MyPackage") # Imports the module import MyModule
+# Set the new path to search for modules import sys sys.path.insert(0, "C:\\MyFolder\\MyPackage") # Import the module import MyModule

 In Python, you can import units to each other.
 At that, the Python units of your test project can import units that are not included in the project.
 TestComplete objects (like